Modern Slavery Statement

 Introduction

 dunnhumby Limited is publishing this statement under the provision of the Modern Slavery Act 2015 (the ‘Act’) on behalf of the dunnhumby Group.
-The Act requires dunnhumby to state the actions we have taken during the fiscal year to ensure modern slavery is not taking place in our operations and supply chains.
-This statement refers to the fiscal year ending 28 February 2023.
+The Act requires dunnhumby to state the actions taken during the fiscal year to ensure to identify and prevent modern slavery and human trafficking, covering direct operations, supply chain and business relationships.
+This statement refers to the fiscal year ending 28 February 2025.

-As an international data science organization, dunnhumby believes the risk of modern slavery within our business to be low.
-However, modern slavery can be challenging to identify, particularly when it occurs within complicated supply chains and therefore no business can be considered immune.
+As an international data science organization, dunnhumby believes the risk of modern slavery within our business to be very low.
+Nevertheless, we are mindful that identifying modern slavery can be challenging, particularly when it occurs within complex supply chains.
+As a result, no business can be considered immune to this issue.

-dunnhumby is committed to ensuring that modern slavery, human trafficking, bonded and forced labor have no place in or around our business. dunnhumby encourages an honest and open culture and requires all employees to always act with integrity.
+dunnhumby is committed to ensure that modern slavery, human trafficking, bonded and forced labor have no place in or around our business.
+We encourage an open and honest culture that requires all our colleagues to always act ethically and with integrity.

-Our Code of Business Conduct and associated processes/policies support our approach to tackling any risk.
+Our Code of Business Conduct and associated processes/policies support our approach to identify and mitigate against this risk.

 Organization structure and supply chains